-For 2016-2017, the Journal selected “Achieving Equality and the Role of the Government” as our overarching theme.
-Both our seminar and volume will be foused on this theme and provide a unique insight on different facets of the topic.
+For 2017-2018, the Journal selected “Government in the 21st Century” as our overarching theme.
+Our seminar will be focused on this theme and will provide a unique insight into different facets of the theme.

 Membership on the Journal is open to second- and third-year law students via application.
-University of Pennsylvania Law School students who are interested in joining the Journal must submit applications at the end of their first year.
+University of Pennsylvania Law School students who are interested in joining the Journal must submit applications.
 First- and second-year law students may also apply to certain board positions for their second and third year.
 For more information, contact our Editor-in-Chief, Samantha Arena, at PennJLPA.Editor.in.Chief@gmail.com.